Volume 3, Chapter 6

 The University retains official project file records for at least 10 years in case a defect is discovered after the project is completed.
-Certain records used for a structure's operation and maintenance must be retained for the life of the structure.
+Certain records used for a structure's operation and maintenance and that are part of an environmental impact investigation and monitoring program must be retained until the Regents no longer own the building and its surrounding property.
 As-built drawings are vital records and there are special requirements for their protection.
 Asbestos removal and disposal records must be retained for 50 years.
-Records that are part of an environmental impact investigation and monitoring program are retained indefinitely.

 The project manager must consider record retention when executing an agreement with the design professional.
 The design professional's project records are maintained for a minimum of five years (preferably longer) after the project is completed.
 Records to be transferred to the University regarding operations and maintenance should be formatted to Facility requirements.
 Any special or high-risk portions of the project must be thoroughly documented and follow more stringent record retention requirements.